BrentSeidel/BBS-BBB-Ada/README.md

 Subpackages have been created for the following devices to provide a higher level interface.

 ### BME280
-This chip contains pressure, temperature, and humidity sensora along with calibration values.
+This chip contains pressure, temperature, and humidity sensors along with calibration values.
 The package contains an object oriented interface to retrieve calibrated measurements from the sensors.